2001divya/basic-python-programs/README.md

-Will cover python basic to advanced programs
+Will cover Python basic to advanced programs
 Fun Coding
 Feel free to reach out